 Your undergraduate grades and LSAT results are the most significant factors in our admission decision; however, we are interested in the real people behind those factors and their potential contributions to Cleveland-Marshall and the legal community.
-Our admission policies advance the law school’s mission, “[t]o provide society with lawyers and other professionals thoroughly educated in the law and committed to their ethical responsibilities, and to develop a deeper understanding of the law and its effect on societal values, in order to help our communities, people, and systems of justice flourish.”
+Our admission policies advance the law school’s vision, "to be the leading student-centered public law school, committed to both and excellence and opportunity, with an ethos of social justice and a national voice."

 Thank you, again, for your interest in Cleveland-Marshall College of Law and for providing us the opportunity to work with and learn about you during the admissions process.

 Bar Admittance Information:

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 The College of Law promotes equal educational opportunity for persons of every race, ethnicity, religion, national origin, gender, age, handicap or disability, sexual orientation, and veteran status.